HR General Administrative and University Policies

 All other expenses – 30 calendar days from the date of the expense receipt

 This policy is in force regardless of the payment mechanism used to reimburse the expense – petty cash, check requisition, or travel reimbursement.

-To insure the accurate and uniform reporting of university statistical data to all constituencies.
+To ensure the accurate and uniform reporting of university statistical data to all constituencies.

-The Office of Institutional Research (OIR) shall have sole responsibility for gathering, analyzing and reporting of university statistical data to internal and external constituencies.
+The Office of Institutional Research (OIR) shall have sole responsibility for gathering, analyzing, and reporting university statistical data to internal and external constituencies.